Malahide: Viaduct collapse

 On 21 August 2009, the 18:07 train from Balbriggan to Connolly was passing over the 200-year-old viaduct when the driver noticed subsidence and the embankment giving way on the northbound track.
 The train passed over the bridge before it collapsed and the driver alerted authorities.
 An inquiry was to investigate the possibility that seabed erosion was the primary cause of the collapse.

-A member of Malahide Sea Scouts, Ivan Barrett, had contacted Iarnród Éireann five days before the collapse about possible damage to the viaduct and a change in water flow around it.
+A member of Malahide Sea Scouts had contacted Iarnród Éireann five days before the collapse about possible damage to the viaduct and a change in water flow around it.

 Buses

 Dublin Bus provides bus services in the area on routes H2, 32X, 42, 42N, 102 and 142: